Towards Optimal Reconstruction of Shear Field with PDF-Folding: Conclusion and Discussions

 Weak lensing provides a direct way of reconstructing the foreground density distribution.
 So far, The existing algorithms mostly focus on refining the conversion from the shear field to the density map.
 The construction of the shear field from the shear catalog however receives much less attention.
 Currently, it is done by locally averaging the shear estimators within some smoothing kernel.
 The choice of the kernel size can be quite nontrivial: on one hand, it should be large enough to guarantee sufficient background galaxies; on the other hand, it is desirable to keep the kernel size small for a good spatial resolution.
 The conventional method may also induce systematic errors in the shear field due to the coupling between its fluctuation and the inhomogeneity of the background source galaxies.

-In this work, based on the method of PDF\_SYM in \cite{Zhang2017}, we propose the PDF\_Folding method as an alternative way of recovering the shear field from the shear catalog.
+In this work, based on the method of PDF-SYM in \cite{Zhang2017}, we propose the PDF-Folding method as an alternative way of recovering the shear field from the shear catalog.
 The details of the new method is given in \S\ref{method}.
 It is significantly different from the conventional weighted-sum methods.
 The main differences include:

-1. Instead of recovering the local shear value, PDF\_Folding reconstruct the coefficients of the orthogonal modes that are used to decompose the shear field as a whole.
+1. Instead of recovering the local shear value, PDF-Folding reconstruct the coefficients of the orthogonal modes that are used to decompose the shear field as a whole.
 It therefore does not require any smoothing kernels;

 2. Inhomogeneous distribution of the source galaxies (as well as masks) are automatically taken into account in the method without incurring systematic biases;

 3. The statistical errors on the coefficients of the orthogonal modes can reach the theoretical minimum in general observing conditions, i.e., with inhomogeneous source distribution and realistic shape noise.